 Logan Lowery, Practice Manager

-Logan has been with the Dermatology & Skin Care Center for 8 years.
-She was previously the Front Office Manager and has since transitioned into the Practice Manager in 2019.
+Logan has been with the Dermatology & Skin Care Center for 10 years.
+She was previously the Front Office Manager and transitioned into the Practice Manager in 2019.
 Logan is a Certified Physician Practice Manager since 2022.
-She enjoys helping meet the needs of each patient, and is always up for a challenge to improve our office.
+She enjoys helping meet the needs of each patient and is always up for a challenge to improve our office.

 Logan resides in Helena where she enjoys spending time with her husband, three children and their family dog; Elvis.
 During her free time she enjoys spending time at her sons’ sporting events, relaxing with her family, and mentoring other women.

-She is excited for this new adventure and hopes to help shape our clinic into the best it can be to bring our patients the best care possible.
+She hopes to help shape our clinic into the best it can be to bring our patients the best care possible.
 She believes in leading our team by example, and hopes to bring out the best versions of each of our employees.